shajivmasters/Melanoma-Detection-Assignment/README.md

              Loss:  0.17755134403705597
              Validation Loss 1.3874183893203735

-I beleive the overfitting can be solved by add more layer,neurons or adding dropout layers.
+I beleive the overfitting can be solved by adding more layer,neurons or adding dropout layers.
 Also tuning the hyperparameter